-I adopted a bassett hound–he is a 3-year-old male.
+I adopted a basset hound–he is a 3-year-old male.
 I brought him into a home with a 5-year-old male Cocker Spaniel, and 10-Year-old male indoor only cat.
 He is a good, albeit goofy dog—and usually gets along with the others.
 (All have been neutered.)

 Anyway, he barks sooooo loudly–at ANYTHING… a leaf blowing in the yard, a cat walking across the street.
 When he gets barking, the cocker will begin to chime in–he was always pretty quiet.
-The cocker will start barking, even though he does’t know what he is barking at.
+The cocker will start barking, even though he doesn’t know what he is barking at.
 My daughter gets upset at the noise, and YELLS for him to stop—as you can see, it sometimes becomes a circus.

 I tell my daughter not to yell, but rather keep a calm voice, because her yelling just adds to the excitement.
 Any suggestions on me not having to get noise cancelling headphones?
 The basset (75 pounds, also tends to jump.) — Stephanie

 Congrats on your newest family member.
 Barking can be quite the annoying habit.
 For rescue dogs I highly recommend a few retraining sessions over a one-month period on basic commands like: sit, stay, down, heel and come.
 I cannot stress how important this is to establishing healthy, clear boundaries and who is in charge.

 When a dog gets to the point of barking and not listening to you, there has to be a little more physical intervention such as a tap on the dog’s side to let them know that you meant what you said.
 In the case of barking consistency is vital to ending the barking habit.